 Carrie Fisher once gave a cow tongue wrapped in a Tiffany box to a film producer who allegedly attacked her friend.
-My first thought was “poor cow”, and my second was “yep, that sounds like Fisher.”
+My first thought was “poor cow”.
+My second was “that sounds like Fisher.”

-Having previously written about her addiction and Bipolar disorder, this memoir is based around the journals – which are really an opus to Harrison Ford – that Fisher kept while filming the original Star Wars (“the only girl in an all-boys fantasy“) and re-discovered while renovating her house in the Hollywood Hills.
+Having previously written about her addiction and Bipolar disorder, this memoir is based around the journals – which are really an opus to Harrison Ford – that Fisher kept while filming the original Star Wars (“the only girl in an all-boys fantasy“).
+She rediscovered them while renovating her Hollywood Hills home.

 She starts pre-Leia, ambivalent about following her mother, Singin’ in the Rain’s Debbie Reynolds, into showbusiness.
 Reflecting this, the shy and retiring Carrie: